-The three resource portfolios suggest that solar PV energy from large-scale solar installations is the lowest cost option for VCEA and that local, smaller installations come at a premium.
+The three resource portfolios indicate that solar PV energy from large scale solar installations is the lowest cost option for VCEA and that local smaller cost installations come at a premium.
 This is especially true for biomass and geothermal resources that are considerably more costly than other resources.
-Thus, a resource portfolio that focuses on local resources will be more costly than other options.
+Thus, a resource portfolio that focuses on local resources is assumed to be somewhat more costly than other options.
 However, based on our assessment, the difference between a strict adherence to lowest cost principles and a more locally sourced portfolio need not be significant.
 We also note that there is significant uncertainty regarding the development of costs over the next 12 years that could impact the relative costs of the portfolios assessed as part of this IRP.

 A key feature of the IRP is the Action Plan (discussed below) that will include issuing an RFP for long term procurement of renewables.
-Through this process it is expected that VCEA will gain insight into the detailed cost of both local resources and large scale renewables.
+Through this process it is expected that VCEA will gain insight into the detailed cost of both local and non-local renewable resources.
 VCEA will use this information to subsequently adjust its resource plan.